 - $15,000 for property damage.

 Even if the negligent party has this minimum coverage, it may not be enough to cover your injuries or damage done to your vehicle.
 This could potentially leave you with most of the financial burden either through your own insurance or out of your pocket—when none of the damages were your fault.
 If you can’t afford the bills, you may be faced with a situation that could hurt your credit.
 This can create a lot of financial stress and it’s not fair because you didn’t cause the accident.

 A car accident can cause severe injuries that put your life on hold, regardless of the responsible party’s insurance coverage.
-Your injuries could be causing overwhelming financial stress from hospital bills or future rehabilitation, missing work because your injuries are preventing you from doing your job or worrying about your damaged car.
+Your injuries could be causing overwhelming financial stress from hospital bills or future rehabilitation, missing work because your injuries are preventing you from doing your job, or worrying about your damaged car.
 When you weren’t at fault, your claim can get you compensation for what you’ve gone through.